Do you want a dental implant and have been told you need a sinus lift? Don’t worry!

 What’s a sinus lift and should you be worried?

 Whilst a sinus lift may seem unnecessary or an annoying additional step to receive your implant treatment, it is likely that you do not have enough bone to ensure your implants will be a success.

-If you are concerned about the opinion you have received, you can always schedule a consultation with us here at Gentle Dental, which is a specialist implant clinic that can work magic.
+If you are concerned about the opinion you have received, you can always schedule a consultation with us here at Gentle Dental; an implant clinic that can work magic.